 - Glycolic acid: exfoliates dry, dead skin cells that contribute to acne, KP, and ingrown hairs alike.
 The 2-step Body Smoothing System is a highly effective scrub + lotion treatment.

 - Hydrocortisone: an anti-inflammatory drug that relieves irritation, redness and itching.
-Find it in Super Cortisone+, which also contains nourishing shea butter.

 What skincare ingredients are essential for well aging?